 Imagine having the ability to achieve straighter teeth without anyone knowing you’re undergoing orthodontic treatment.
 With Invisalign®, an unobtrusive, removable, and comfortable alternative to metal braces is possible!
 This clear aligner option can reduce the many inconveniences of traditional braces, such as time-consuming maintenance, a limited diet, and irritated or swollen gums.
-Dr. Mark Griffiths, our highly skilled cosmetic dentist, offers Invisalign® at his Bankers Hill and Hillcrest-area practice to help patients achieve a healthy smile and bite as discreetly as possible.
+Dr. Mark Griffiths, our highly skilled cosmetic dentist, offers Invisalign® at his Bankers Hill and San Diego-area practice to help patients achieve a healthy smile and bite as discreetly as possible.

 - What is Invisalign®?

 - Invisalign® Process

 - Invisalign® Treatment Time

 - Invisalign® Retainer

 - Invisalign® FAQ

 Invisalign® is an orthodontic system designed to straighten your teeth using clear and durable thermoplastic aligners.
 These dental aligners resemble tooth-whitening trays, except they are custom-fitted to guide your teeth into the proper positioning based on a virtual treatment plan created by your dentist.
 Invisalign® can treat most, if not all, of the concerns usually addressed with metal braces, such as underbites, overbites, cross bites, open bites, and crooked/misaligned teeth.

 One of the most notable advantages of Invisalign® is the ability to eat and drink whatever you please throughout the course of treatment.
 Since the clear aligners are removable, you can simply remove your Invisalign® trays before meals and brush and floss as you normally would.
 In addition, patients typically experience less discomfort and inflammation when compared to traditional braces due to the absence of metal brackets and wiring.